Before Your COVID-19 Test

 What Are the Signs of COVID-19?

-As guidelines change in response to the COVID-19 pandemic, refer to the Centers for Disease Control and Prevention (CDC) for guidance.
+As COVID-19 guidelines change, refer to the Centers for Disease Control and Prevention (CDC) for guidance.

 When Should I Get Tested for COVID-19?

-As guidelines change in response to the COVID-19 pandemic, refer to the Centers for Disease Control and Prevention (CDC) for guidance.
+As COVID-19 guidelines change, refer to the Centers for Disease Control and Prevention (CDC) for guidance.

 What Should I Know About My Appointment

-Testing that includes a visit with a provider is available at Norton Immediate Care Centers, Norton Children’s Medical Group pediatrician offices, Norton Community Medical Associates primary care offices and Norton Prompt Care at Walgreens locations.
-You also may use Norton eCare virtual care, available 24/7, to discuss your symptoms with a provider and get scheduled for COVID-19 testing.
+Testing includes a visit with a provider and is available at Norton Immediate Care Centers, Norton Children’s Medical Group pediatrician offices, Norton Community Medical Associates primary care offices and Norton Prompt Care locations.
+You also may use Norton eCare virtual care, available 24/7, to discuss your symptoms with a provider and get scheduled for COVID-19 testing at Norton Healthcare Express Services, a drive-thru testing location.

 If you are visiting Norton Healthcare Express Services, follow these instructions carefully: